iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Had this installed for a long time - keeps a record of my walking and achievements.
+Youve updated it automatically and all my information has disappeared - not happy.<br> :date: __2021-07-23 08:37:35__

+> Loads quicker than the earlier version, but otherwise inferior.
+Needs to allow more than 30 minutes as a target, also appears to under-record brisk walking.
+Since then it's got worse, seriously under recording active walking.
+And why does it demand an internet connection?
+This app is just getting worse and worse, under - recording and now seems only to record anything if you are walking on main roads.
+About to be deleted - there must be something better.<br> :date: __2021-07-22 23:12:11__

 > Keeps needing to be setup everytime I use it.
 Have now uninstalled it.
 It used to be good.<br> :date: __2021-07-01 21:55:08__

 > Terrible worked the first 2 walks I did then nothing.
 Really disappointed won't be using it again<br> :date: __2021-06-26 18:49:51__